Father Divine: Physical characteristics and preaching style

 Father Divine was a slight, black man at a diminutive 5 ft 2 in.
 Through most of his life, he maintained a fastidious appearance and a neat mustache that he kept well groomed, his hair was invariably neatly combed, and since his days in Sayville, New York, he almost always wore a suit in public.

-Father Divine was said to be very charismatic.
+Divine was said to be very charismatic.
 His sermons were emotionally moving and freely associated between topics.
 His speech was often peppered with words of his own invention like "physicalating" and "tangiblated".
 An attendee at a Harlem "kingdoms" meeting in the 1930s recalled that he rhythmically intoned "Tens, hundreds, thousands, ten thousands, hundred thousands, millions.
 Tens, hundreds, ... millions."
 Although this seemed nonsense to the visitor, he reported that at the end the true believers chanted, "Yes, he's God.
 Yes he's God."

 Father Divine ended every sermon or article with the following statement, "Sincerely wishing that you and those with whom you are concerned might be even as I AM for I AM well, healthy, joyful, peaceful, lively, loving, successful, prosperous and happy in spirit, body and mind and in every organ, muscle, sinew, joint, limb, vein and bone and even in every atom, fibre and cell of MY bodily form."

 Other eccentricities were drawn from his doctrine.
 For example, nearly every sermon began with the greeting and exhortation "Peace!"
 Father Divine believed that peace should replace hello.